anilkusc/pseudo-terminal-container/README.md

 # pseudo-terminal-container
-This container exposes terminal to web browser
+This container exposes terminal to web browser.